Applifier/unity-ads-demo/README.md

 	* Scripting Backend: IL2CPP
 	* Architecture: Universal

+## Getting Started

+After downloading the project and importing the Unity Ads and Everyplay asset packages:

+1. Open the scene named _StartMenu_ located under _SpaceAds_ in the **Project** window
+2. Press the **Play** button run the game in Editor.

+**Note:** Ads shown in Editor are only placeholders, and Everyplay is only functional when running on device.

 ## How It Works

 The SpaceAds demo provides a practical example for how to implement and use both Unity Ads and Everyplay services in your game.